jonshall/pe_inspect/README.md

 # PE Inspect

-Inspect a PE executable.
+Script to inspect a PE executable.
 Provides initial static analysis of a Windows PE file.

 ### Contents